arkency/posts/posts/2015-03-09-fast-introduction-to-event-sourcing-for-ruby-programmers.md

 Many applications store a current state in these days.
 Although there are situations where we want to see something more than a current information about our domain model.
 If you feel that need Event Sourcing will help you here.

-The Event Sourcing is an architectural pattern which allows as to keep information about object’s state as a collection of events.
+The Event Sourcing is an architectural pattern which allows us to keep information about object’s state as a collection of events.
 These events represent modifications of our model.
 If we want to recreate current state we have to apply events on our „clean” object.

 <!-- more -->